The New Orleans (LA) Chapter of the Links, Incorporated

 In Service and Friendship to the New Orleans Community Since 1957

-The goal of the Reading 360’ program is to encourage students to master basic skills, including spelling and vocabulary.
-The program is composed of three components that allow students to enhance their reading, spelling and vocabulary in order to strengthen critical thinking and comprehension skills – the local round of the Scripps National Spelling Bee, National Read In Day and our tutorial program at Mary McLeod Bethune Elementary.
+The goal of the Reading 360’ program was to encourage students to master basic skills, including spelling and vocabulary.
+The program was composed of three components that allow students to enhance their reading, spelling and vocabulary in order to strengthen critical thinking and comprehension skills: the local round of the Scripps National Spelling Bee, National Read In Day and our tutorial program at Mary McLeod Bethune Elementary.

 The goal of the Arts Exposure Outreach Initiative is to make the visual and performing arts accessible, affordable and attainable for African Americans from all walks of life.
 The chapter achieved its goals with programs such as “Music in the Classroom” which featured a workshop with native New Orleanian Terrence Blanchard and the music from “The Princess and the Frog”; “An Evening with Pearl Fryar”, the world-renowned topiary artist who was featured in the documentary “A Man Named Pearl”; and “Opera in the Classroom” featuring Mezzo-Soprano Givonna Joseph and Accompanist Carol Rausch from the New Orleans Opera Association, who performed “A Celebration of Song” which highlighted the contributions of major African-American composers and performers.
 In 2016, the arts students of Mary McLeod Bethune Elementary School participated in a music workshop featuring cast members from the Broadway production of Motown The Musical.